gvwilson/sdxjs/en/src/regex-parser/index.md

 > every formal language corresponds to a type of abstract machine and vice versa,
 > and that some languages (or machines) are more or less powerful than others.
 > For example,
-> every regular expression corresponds to a [% i "finite state machine!correspondence with regular expressions" %][% g fsm %]finite state machine[% /g %][% /i %] (FSM)
+> every regular expression corresponds to a [%i "finite state machine!correspondence with regular expressions" %][%g fsm "finite state machine" %][%/i%] (FSM)
-> like the one in [% f regex-parser-finite-state-machine %].
+> like the one in [%f regex-parser-finite-state-machine %].
 > As powerful as FSMs are,
 > they cannot match things like nested parentheses or HTML tags,
-> and [% i "sin!using regular expressions to parse HTML" %][attempting to do so is a sin][stack-overflow-html-regex][% /i %].
+> and [%i "sin!using regular expressions to parse HTML" %][attempting to do so is a sin][stack-overflow-html-regex][%/i%].
 > If you add a stack to the system you can process a much richer set of languages,
-> and if you add two stacks you have something equivalent to a [% i "Turing Machine" %][% g turing_machine %]Turing Machine[% /g %][% /i %]
+> and if you add two stacks you have something equivalent to a [%i "Turing Machine" %][%g turing_machine "Turing Machine" %][%/i%]
 > that can do any conceivable computation.
-> [% b Conery2021 %] presents this idea and others for self-taught developers.
+> [%b Conery2021 %] presents this idea and others for self-taught developers.

-[% figure slug="regex-parser-finite-state-machine" img="figures/finite-state-machine.svg" alt="Finite state machine" caption="A finite state machine equivalent to a regular expression." %]
+[% figure slug="regex-parser-finite-state-machine" img="finite-state-machine.svg" alt="Finite state machine" caption="A finite state machine equivalent to a regular expression." %]

 <div class="break-before"></div>
 ## Exercises {: #regex-parser-exercises}